khairulslt/RGBGame/README.md

 * Change shape of palette(grid squares) and color of stripes
 * Trying to deploy on subdomain of khairulslt.me (rgbgame.khairulslt.me)
 * But Nginx and Digital Ocean got the better of me :(
+* PS: Anyone with experience deploying HTML/css/JS files on Nginx is welcome to contact me!
+* PS: Would grealy appreciate any help!

 ## Built With